 The Movie: Two siblings, with friends in tow, visit their decrepit family home.
 Seems like a good trip, but that home is close to the land staked out by the most vile clan of cannibals to walk the land in Texas.

 True Story: While the film's plot is entirely fictional, the character of Leatherface is in fact partially based on real-life serial killer Ed Gein.
 When Gein was arrested, he was found in possession of nine masks as well as furniture pieces made of human flesh.

-The Movie: Before he was Hawkeye, Jeremy Renner portrayed real life serial killer Jeffrey Dahmer in 2002.
-The film was about the exploits of Dahmer and his arrest.
+The Movie: Before he was Hawkeye, Jeremy Renner portrayed real life serial killer Jeffrey Dahmer in 2002 in a film that follows the killer's crimes, and his arrest.

 True Story: Obviously, the film is based on the life and crimes of Jeffrey Dahmer.
 Over a 15 year span, Dahmer murdered and dismembered at least 17 men.
 He was also found guilty of cannibalism and necrophilia.
 He was imprisoned in 1992 and sentenced to 16 consecutive life sentences.
 He was beaten to death by a fellow inmate just 2 years into his sentence.

 My Friend Dahmer — a new movie exploring the early life of the infamous killer — is now in production.